-Examples of the topics covered include: empirically validated treatments, assessment, conversion disorder, psychopharmacology, functional behavioral analysis, management of obesity, phenotypic expressions of genetic disorders, management of chronic pain, setting limits with teens, toilet training, diabetes management, traumatic brain injury, and biofeedback.
+Examples of the topics covered include: Empirically validated treatments, assessment, conversion disorder, psychopharmacology, functional behavioral analysis, management of chronic pain, and biofeedback.

 This seminar is scheduled on a monthly basis to help prepare the trainees for starting their careers, with the discussion led by staff from within our division and from outside of Children's Mercy.
 Examples of topics include the following: Preparing and revising your CV, preparing for post-doc and job interviews, preparing to take the EPPP, taking care of yourself, insurance/billing, and preparing (early in your career) for promotion within a hospital setting.

 The trainees receive supervision in the refinement of existing professional psychological competencies and in the mastery of new skills, methods, and procedures.
 This includes assessment, diagnosis, psychotherapy, consultation, research and evaluation.
 Regularly scheduled supervisory sessions are held for all training activities.
 In addition to direct supervision on clinical cases, Supervision Seminar is also scheduled on a monthly basis.
 This seminar discusses supervision from both the supervisor and supervisee perspective, and is an excellent forum to discuss burgeoning skills as a supervisor.

 While the primary focus of our program remains training in clinical practice, a significant number of faculty conduct rigorous research, allowing us to expand our research mission and to involve interns in research in meaningful ways.
 Our goal is to produce psychologists who use scientific methodology in their practice-decisions and work with clients using scientifically valid methods, tools, and techniques.